Skip To Main Content

 • Coached 3 Conference Defensive Players of the Year

-• Coached Central Methodist University to a No. 1 national ranking five straight years (2018-2022)
+• Coached Central Methodist University to a No. 1 NAIA national ranking five straight years (2018-2022)

 • Member of the Central Methodist University Athletics Hall of Fame (Inducted 2023)

-Alex Nichols enters his second season as head coach of the Fort Hays State University Men's Soccer program in 2025.
-In his first season, he led Fort Hays State to a 13-4-4 overall record, its 10th NCAA Tournament appearance, and the GAC Tournament Championship.
+Alex Nichols enters his third season as head coach of the Fort Hays State University Men's Soccer program in 2026.
+In just two years, Nichols has led the Tigers to an overall record of 33-5-7, the NCAA Tournament twice including the national semifinals in 2025, one GAC/MIAA regular season title, and a pair of GAC/MIAA Tournament titles.

-A native of Kansas City, Mo., Nichols holds an impressive overall record of 175-42-19 (.782) as a collegiate men's soccer head coach with two national championships, two national coach of the year honors, and four national semifinal appearances at the NAIA level to his credit.
-He now has one national tournament appearance at the NCAA level after his first year as head coach at FHSU.
+A native of Kansas City, Mo., Nichols holds an impressive overall record of 195-43-22 (.792) as a collegiate men's soccer head coach with two national championships, two national coach of the year honors, and five national semifinal appearances overall (one NCAA, four NAIA).
+He has coached Fort Hays State to the NCAA Tournament in both of his seasons leading the program, while also guiding the program to its first ever 20-win season in 2025 when the Tigers reached the NCAA Division II national semifinals.

 In 2024, Fort Hays State saw eight All-GAC/MIAA selections under Nichols' guidance, including three first-team selections.
-The Tigers also had five All-Central Region selections.
+The Tigers also had five all-region selections.
 Midfielder Tadhg Walsh and defender Marcos German were named to the D2CCA All-America Team for 2024.
-Nichols guided the Tigers to a five-win improvement in 2024, tying the second-most wins for a season (13) in program history.
+Nichols guided the Tigers to a five-win improvement in 2024, tying the third-most wins for a season (13) in program history.

 Nichols came to Fort Hays State from NAIA affiliate Florida Memorial University in Miami Gardens, Fla., where he was head coach during the 2023 season.
 He made an instant impact for the Lions, guiding the program to six more wins than it had the previous year by finishing 9-8-2 overall and an appearance in the Sun Conference Tournament for the first time since 2015.
 It was the program's first winning record since the 2016 season.
 The Lions had three all-conference performers in 2023.
 They also received votes in the NAIA Top 25 poll for the first time in program history.